 Is it enough to just do the same workout over and over again, or do I need to get all complicated about it?

 Some people can stick with the same training protocol for months on end and see results.
 Seriously, they can!
 They just keep changing the weights and rest periods, and it works for them.
-Some change up every week, and that's what works for them.
+Some people change it up every week, and that's what works for them.

 My personal opinion is that as long as you are seeing results, stick with what you are doing until you don't see results.
 Then, vary it.
 I like variety myself, so my workouts change often, but I also have a handful of go-to exercises I tend to stick with no matter what.
 Find what works for you and what you enjoy doing.